Chicken Crust Pizza

 unbaked chicken crust pizza with toppings.

-Step 3- Spread a thin layer of pizza sauce, then your favorite toppings.
+Step 3- Remove the crust from the oven and spread a thin layer of pizza sauce, then your favorite toppings.
 Sprinkle cheese over everything.

 baked chicken crust pizza.